-Recently, we have received a number of questions from business lawyers and their clients regarding the responsibilities of the parties in an acquisition transaction (i.e., a stock sale or an asset sale) under the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
-As you probably know, COBRA requires many group health plans to offer to current participants and their beneficiaries the ability to continue coverage under the plan after certain qualifying events occur that would otherwise result in the termination of an individual's coverage.
+“Who has to pay for COBRA coverage?” is a question we often hear from transaction lawyers and their clients in a stock sale or an asset sale.
+COBRA requires some employers to provide certain participants and their beneficiaries with group health plan coverage after certain events occur that would otherwise end that coverage.
 Here is an overview of how the COBRA rules work in an acquisition.

-- Has there been a stock sale or an asset sale?
+- Is the transaction a stock sale or an asset sale?

-- If so, who (if anyone) has had a COBRA qualifying event?
+- Who (if anyone) has had a COBRA qualifying event?

-- If there has been a COBRA qualifying event, which employer is responsible for providing COBRA continuation coverage?
+- If there was a COBRA qualifying event, which employer has to provide COBRA coverage?

 Stock Sale Or Asset Sale?